Race to Rugby World Cup 2019

 Following the wrap-up of what was a historical RWC 2021 in New Zealand, the Race to Rugby World Cup adventure continued!

-This trip included Pedal to Paris – the final leg of Race to Rugby World Cup 2023 – bringing together over 180 ChildFund Rugby supporters for a 3-day cycle from London to Paris, with the opening game’s whistle safely delivered yet again!
+The journey also featured Pedal to Paris — the final leg of Race to Rugby World Cup 2023 — where over 180 ChildFund Rugby supporters cycled from London to Paris over three days, once again delivering the opening game’s whistle safely to its destination.

-Hats off to Ron, and to everyone who played a role in this extraordinary journey.
-To the cyclists that joined along the way (a special thanks to James Owens and Adam Nunn!), the many clubs and Unions that took time to host, and the individuals that went out of their way to support Ron on his travels – all have shown how sport delivered with purpose can bring people together.
+Hats off to Ron, and to everyone who played a role in this incredible journey.
+To the cyclists that joined along the way (a special thanks to James Owens and Adam Nunn!), the many clubs and Unions that took time to host, and the individuals that went out of their way to support Ron on his travels – all have shown how sport, delivered with purpose, can bring people together.

-For more details about Race to Rugby World Cup 2023, see below:
+For more details about Race to Rugby World Cup 2023, please see below:

 From Auckland to Paris, the incredible 22,000 kilometres bicycle ride to Rugby World Cup France 2023 continues raising funds for social impact through ChildFund Rugby